Monthly Archives: July 2020

 View original post 1,037 more words

-Day One Hundred and Sixty-Nine: Exploring Downtown Hasbrouck Heights, New Jersey-A Local Journey July 15th, 2020 (and everyday)
+Day One Hundred and Sixty-Nine: Exploring Downtown Hasbrouck Heights, New Jersey-A Local Journey July 15th, 2020 and August 18th, 2024 and January 1st, 2025 through today (and everyday of the week)

 Since my thirty-two mile walk around the Island of Manhattan, I have stayed clear of New York City for the time being while things calm down a bit.
 Since my walk and even on Father’s Day weekend there have been a rash of shootings and thirteen people murdered in various neighborhoods.
 The papers said they have not seen anything like this since the late 90’s before Rudy Giuliani became Mayor and started to clean things up in New York City.
 What really spooked me is that I walked through parts of Harlem that were affected the day of the shootings especially between East 145th to East 118th Streets before I got on the riverfront walkway.
 I still can’t believe that people would act this way at a time like this.